Swader/wallets-review/explore-multiaccount.md

 Opera does not show transaction history and as such the only view a user is exposed to is the main Ethereum wallet view.

 There is no derivation path support and assets sent to an alternative path will not be registered.
 As there is no private key import, these assets cannot be recovered through Opera.

+Opera also has a pretty serious privacy leak in that it does not clear browser cache when you log out and log in again with a new passphrase, meaning your previous visits can be logged and your various identities linked.

 ### TenX